William Orlando Darby: Army Rangers

 Darby took part in the Allied invasion of the Italian mainland in September 1943, and was promoted to full colonel on December 11.
 Donald Downes of the OSS, who met with him to provide intelligence support for the invasion, described him:

-This spit-and-polish dandy with three battalions of men who looked like hobos in mismatched uniforms was more beloved by his men than any leader, military of otherwise, whom I have ever known.
+This spit-and-polish dandy with three battalions of men who looked like hobos in mismatched uniforms was more beloved by his men than any leader, military or otherwise, whom I have ever known.
 He was alternately as kind as an indulgent mother, and as a tough as a Prussian drillmaster.
 I have seen him cry when a soldier went in for an amputation, and cry publicly and unashamed.
 I have heard him tongue-lash a soldier in a really brutal manner for a small forgetfulness.

 The three existing Ranger battalions were effectively wiped out - killed or captured - in the disastrous Battle of Cisterna during the Anzio campaign in early February 1944, after which they were disbanded.